amidabuddha/console-chat-gpt/README.md

 ## Features

-- :new: Unified chat completion function separated as independent library under /lib folder.
-Enjoy adding it to your application for seamless cross-provider API experience :new:
+- :new: Unified chat completion function separated as independent library.
+Use `pip install llm-unichat` to add it to your application for seamless cross-provider API experience.
+[Source code](https://github.com/amidabuddha/llm-unichat) still opepublic n on GitHub :new:
 - **AI Managed mode** Based on the complexity of the task, automatically determines which model to use.
 - :star: [**OpenAI Assistants Beta**](https://platform.openai.com/docs/assistants/overview) fully supported :star:
 - **Configuration File**: Easily customize the app's settings through the `config.toml` file for complete control over